 You'll find your IP address listed at the top of the page.
 If you don't see your IP address, click the i (Information) icon.

 If you plan to have multiple network identities, it's a good idea to immediately register all of your networks with Umbrella.
 Chances are that if you have more than one public egress IP in your organization, you'll have more than one network identity.
 Having the networks pre-registered ensures that they're available right away when you do point traffic.
 It also ensures that all the IP space that belongs to your company is correctly assigned in our systems.
 Until traffic is pointed to Umbrella's DNS service, no protection is available and there is no reporting so there's no harm in adding all networks beforehand.

-Note: If you have the Umbrella Professional package, and you attempt to add a network other than the one currently being used to access the Umbrella dashboard, you will be prompted to contact Support for manual verification.
-You'll also need manual verification from support for IPv4 ranges larger than a /29 network and IPv6 rangers than a /56 network.
+Note: Depending on your package, if you attempt to add a network other than the one currently being used to access the Umbrella dashboard, Umbrella may prompt you to contact Support for manual verification.
+If this occurs, you'll also need manual verification from Support for IPv4 ranges larger than a /29 network and IPv6 rangers than a /56 network.
 Verification cases are created automatically and you'll receive an update as soon as it's reviewed.
+If you are not sure of your current package, contact your sales representative.
+See also, Cisco Umbrella Packages.